 - The international community must act to prevent famine in Somaliland

 6- The last event spoken of by Jesus, “earthquakes in divers (many) places”, has been taking place.
-The number of earthquakes has increased exponentially over the last 10 years.
+The number of locations of these earthquakes has increased exponentially over the last 10 years.

 Jesus told his disciples they would not know the day or the hour of His return, but they would know the season by watching for the signs.
 While the world will be clueless, the followers of Jesus would not be.